 The Aimpoint T1, especially included with the Larue mounts, does demand a higher price.
 They will also outperform a lot of the others, too.
 Actually, the price for this optic is still quiet competitive with the prices of competitors like Trijicon.

 Twelve brightness settings and a 2 MOA dot give plenty of functionality.
-Also, the illuminated dot is compatible with night vision.
+Also, the illuminated dot is compatible with night vision scope.
 That offers even more functionality for tactical applications as well as for hunting.

 5. Trijicon MRO